 Housing prices in Rogers seem to go up and down along with the economy.
 At one time it was difficult to find new affordable housing and once more affordable housing was being built within reach for the low to moderate-income families and individuals, getting qualified became a barrier to the prospective low-income home owner.
-Home loan requirements are difficult for the low-income individual or family because many of the banks now require a 20% down payment making it difficult for many.
+Home loan requirements were difficult for the low-income individual or family because many of the banks were requiring a 20% down payment.
+Saving for that kind of down payment and closing costs was difficult for many.

 The City, through its Community Development Department, is working on a plan to increase the amount of affordable housing in Rogers over the next 10 to 20 years.
 Community Development is looking at amending the Rogers Municipal Code which could require inclusion of a specific number of affordable units in a range of sizes in the new downtown Rogers' housing development.
 Tiny homes are seeing a rise in the City with development approved by the City for a "tiny home" subdivision near downtown.
-These homes are selling between \$40,000 and \$70,000.
-Another "tiny home" subdivision has been approved by the Rogers Planning Commission.
-We should see construction began in 2021 or 2022.
+These homes will sell between \$40,000 and \$85,000.
+Another "tiny home subdivision has been approved by the Rogers Planning Commission and construction has started.
 The City will look for incentives for affordable housing developments.
 The Community Development Block Grant (CDBG) Office is looking at ways CDBG funding can be used to help with those incentives and/or assist with new affordable housing.
-The City will continue with their housing rehabilitation program using CDBG funds with hopes to increase the number of houses we do in our Five- Year Consolidated Plan covering years 2018-2022.
-This supports our low-income families/individuals and helps them to maintain their homes.
+The City will continue with their housing rehabilitation program using CDBG funds with hopes to increase the number of houses we do in our Five-Year Consolidated Plan covering years 2018-2022.
+This supports our low- income families/individuals and helps them to main their homes.
+COVID stalled the number of houses we did for the years 2020 and 2021.
+We are hoping to see an increase in 2022.

 The City of Rogers supports provisions for affordable housing.
 Our goal is to maintain an affordable housing inventory for low- and moderate-income persons and households.
-We also look at providing housing needs for seniors and persons living with disabilities, and we work with agencies that provide supportive housing.
+We also look at providing housing needs for senior and persons living with disabilities, and we work with agencies that provide supportive housing.

-Additional information about the City's efforts to eliminate barriers to affordable housing can be found in the Strategic Plan, SP-55, of the 2018-2022 Consolidated Plan.
+Additional information about the City's efforts to eliminate barriers to affordable housing can be found in the Strategic Plan, SP-55, 2018-2022 Five Year Consolidated Plan.